You are here

 Figure 3.
 Science Experiment supply kit.

-By Bill Burdine, PhD, Extension Agronomy Specialist, Northeast Region Extension; Charlie Stokes, PhD, Area Agronomy Agent, Northeast Region Extension; Gina Wills, Extension Agent, Union County; and Laura Reed, Extension Agent, Lee County.
+By Bill Burdine, PhD, Extension Specialist II, North Mississippi Research and Extension Center; Charlie Stokes, PhD, Area Agronomy Agent (retired), Northeast Region Extension; Gina Wills, Extension Agent IV, Union County; and Laura Reed, Extension Agent Extension Agent I, Lee County

 Print Friendly, PDF & Email